 Once you have completed the above steps your PC Windows update will be disabled; thus no updates will be automatically installed unless you change the settings by enabling windows update services.

-Solution 3: Temporarily stops Windows 10 Automatic Updates
+Step 3: Temporarily stops Windows 10 Automatic Updates

 In case you are using one of the following Windows 10 versions, Enterprise, Professional or Education you can freely stop automatic updates through Local Group Policy Editor